Apache Woman (1955 film): Production

 After the fiasco with The Lawless Rider, I was ab-so-lute-ly just thrilled and amazed and grateful when I came on The Apache Woman set.
-Corman’s set was quiet... everything was efficient... nobody was shouting...everybody seemed to know what they were doing... he had the right people there... and he was directing very quietly, giving his instructions and so on.
-Later I was told by Lloyd Bridges and a couple of others, especially Richard Denning, that Corman wasn’t directing actors.
-Some of them were asking him certain questions about their interpretations, and Corman was hazy on that: “Just do it the way you would do it... whatever you think... ” 'Very rarely did he ever correct an actor: “No, no, that isn’t right...”
+Corman's set was quiet... everything was efficient... nobody was shouting...everybody seemed to know what they were doing... he had the right people there... and he was directing very quietly, giving his instructions and so on.
+Later I was told by Lloyd Bridges and a couple of others, especially Richard Denning, that Corman wasn't directing actors.
+Some of them were asking him certain questions about their interpretations, and Corman was hazy on that: "Just do it the way you would do it... whatever you think... " 'Very rarely did he ever correct an actor: "No, no, that isn't right..."

 Lance Fuller later said Corman "spent all his time setting up shots.
 He directed the composition but neglected the actors.
 He spent a lot of time with the script girl setting things up.
 I kind of went my own way on that one.
-Roger was okay, and we had a good relationship, but I didn’t get much direction from him.
+Roger was okay, and we had a good relationship, but I didn't get much direction from him.
 He didn't tell us what to do, so we improvised and directed ourselves."
 Fuller said "My highlight was a scene with Joan Taylor in the kitchen.
 I remember it was an outstanding scene.
 It was a dramatic monologue, and I directed it myself."

 Dick Miller made his acting debut in the film.
 He had a double role - in the climax he plays an Indian and a member of the posse and wound up shooting at himself.

-Lancer Fuller later signed a ten picture contract with ARC to make two movies a year.
+Lance Fuller later signed a ten-picture contract with ARC to make two movies a year.

 Reception

-Box Office
+Box office

 Although the movie came out in 1955, in September 1958 Samuel Z. Arkoff said he expected his company to break even on Apache Woman only at the end of the next year.
 Arkoff said this was because it was issued as a single feature and "a single feature usually gets played - and played down - as the second feature."
 Arkoff added this "taught us a lesson" and ARC/AIP decided after Apache Woman that, instead of selling films individually, to sell them two at a time as a "package" to play on a double bill.
 They had a great success doing this with their first double bill, Day the World Ended and The Phantom from 10,000 Leagues which secured the future of the company.